 Prior to that, he was a 1995 graduate of Wesleyan University.
 As an alumnus, he has devoted considerable time to Wesleyan’s pre-law programs, co-authoring and periodically updating its pre-law student guidebook and serving on numerous panels.
 He currently serves as President of the Wesleyan Lawyers Association, after previously serving terms as Secretary, Executive Board member, and Steering Committee member.

 Mr. Tuccillo takes great pride in representing union clients.
 He got his own union card as a teenager (United Food & Commercial Workers International Union, Local 371), following in the footsteps of his grandfather (International Brotherhood of Teamsters, Local 560).

-Mr. Tuccillo volunteers his time running his children’s award-winning elementary school chess club, whose 100+ members frequently compete in external tournaments, participate in goodwill exchanges to spread the game to other children, and recently won a State Championship.
+Mr. Tuccillo volunteers his time running his children’s award-winning elementary school chess club, whose 100+ members frequently compete in external tournaments, participate in goodwill exchanges to spread the game to other children, and won a 2018 State Championship.